dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Erratic Colours on ATI TeraScale 2 GPUs (HD5000/HD6000)](#erratic-colours-on-ati-terascale-2-gpus-hd5000-hd6000)
 * [Unable to allow Safari Extensions](#Unable-to-allow-Safari-Extensions)

 The below page is for users experiencing issues with their overall usage of macOS Big Sur / macOS Monterey and the Legacy Graphics Acceleration patches.
-Note that the following GPUs currently do not have acceleration support in Big Sur:
+Note that the following GPUs currently do not have acceleration support in Big Sur / Monterey:

 * Intel 3rd and 4th Gen - GMA series